MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 And lastly, when treating potentially deadly infections it’s imperative that you use good judgment and common sense.

 You should do some careful research and monitor the progress very closely.
-Watch for sign that the infection is getting worse, such as fever, kidney pain, or excessive weakness or fatigue.
+Watch for signs that the infection is getting worse, such as fever, kidney pain, or excessive weakness or fatigue.
+I’m all for natural remedies but these situations can be very serious so seek professional medical attention as needed.

 How about you?
 Have you used natural remedies to battle antibiotic resistant bacteria?
 Do you have questions or tips?
 Leave your thoughts in the comments below.